 - A consultation on available CRL electronic resources is always available.
 Please contact CRL’s Head of Membership Development and Engagement, Mary Wilke, at email@example.com.

-*Please note: if you are on campus and unable to access our servers, you may contact CRL Access Services for more information.
+*Please note: if you are on campus and unable to access our servers, you may contact CRL Access Initiatives for more information.